Federal minority governments in Canada: Lester B. Pearson

 In the 1963 election, the Liberals, led by Lester B. Pearson, were also unable to win a majority.
 The next 548 days were productive ones, however, a close working relationship between the Liberals and the New Democratic Party (NDP) resulted in the introduction of Canada's health care system, the Canadian flag, and the Canada Pension Plan.
 In 1965, Pearson asked the Governor General to dissolve Parliament in an attempt to win a majority, but the makeup of parliament after the 1965 election remained almost the same, leading to almost three more years of a productive alliance between the Liberals and NDP.

 Canada's constitutional convention dealing with minority governments was altered in 1968 when Pearson's government was unexpectedly defeated on a matter of confidence.
 While this should have led to an immediate dissolution of parliament, none of the parties were ready, and Pearson was in the process of being replaced as leader of the Liberals.
 By mutual agreement among the party leaders, a new motion was passed that retroactively declared that the budgetary matter on which the government was defeated was not a matter of confidence, setting a new precedent.
+Pierre Trudeau succeeded Pearson as Liberal leader on April 6, 1968 and as prime minister on April 20.
+Trudeau led the Liberals to win a majority government in the resulting 1968 federal election.